Deyht/CIANNA/README.md

 ####

-A full step-by-step installation guide of CIANNA and its dependencies from a fresh Ubuntu 20.04 is in construction and will be accessible [here](https://github.com/Deyht/CIANNA/wiki/Step-by-step-installation-guide-\(Ubuntu-20.04\)).
+A full **step-by-step installation guide** of CIANNA and its dependencies from a fresh Ubuntu 20.04 is accessible [here](https://github.com/Deyht/CIANNA/wiki/Step-by-step-installation-guide-\(Ubuntu-20.04\)).

 #### Dependencies